 Have you ever wondered why you were doing pretty good emotionally, and then another bout of depression hit you like a tidal wave?
-I want to share some troubleshooting tips that I learned during the years that I spent recovering from depression.
-If you find that this applies to you, you’ll be amazed at the instantaneous relief it can bring.
-Troubleshooting tip #1: Identify any areas where you may have felt, or perceived that God betrayed your trust.
-When troubleshooting reasons for a bout of depression, this was THE MOST common reason.
+I want to share a troubleshooting tip that I learned during the years that I spent recovering from depression.
+If you find that this applies to you, you’ll be amazed at the instantaneous relief it can bring:

 If we have the PERCEPTION that God hasn’t come through for us, it can create deep anger in us.
 This often is not on a conscious level.
 As “good Christians,” we don’t like to entertain such thoughts, so we tend to ignore them, suppress them, and pretend they aren’t there.

 The first time we find depression talked about in the Bible, we have to go all the way back to Adam and Eve’s son, Cain.
 Cain planted crops for a living.
 His brother Abel kept flocks.
 Cain brought an offering to the LORD from the harvest of his land.
 Abel brought an offering as well.
 His was from the first born of his flock and of their fat portions.
 When the LORD accepted Abel’s offering and rejected Cain’s offering, Cain became very ANGRY.
 Genesis 4:5b-8 tells us,

 “So Cain became very angry, and his countenance fell.
 Then the LORD said to Cain, ‘Why are you angry?
 And why has your countenance fallen?
 If you do well, will not your countenance be lifted up?
 And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.
 And Cain told Abel his brother.
 And it came about when they were in the field, that Cain rose up against Abel his brother and killed him.”